 - a.
 General Standards.
 Applicants for employment shall meet such standards of education, experience, skills, abilities and personal and physical characteristics as are required for acceptable performance of the duties of the position. - b.
 Minimum Standards.
-Applicants shall, prior to appointment, meet the minimum standards prescribed by applicable class specifications and shall: - (1) Pass a medical examination administered by a licensed physician selected and paid by Authority, to determine physical/psychological fitness for the position. - (2) Be subject to criminal record check to establish no conviction for a felony or for a misdemeanor involving moral turpitude. - c.
+Applicants shall, prior to appointment, meet the minimum standards prescribed by applicable class specifications and shall: - (1) Pass a medical examination administered by a licensed physician selected and paid by the Authority, to determine physical/psychological fitness for the position. - (2) Be subject to criminal record check to establish no conviction for a felony or for a misdemeanor involving moral turpitude. - c.
 Board Member Ineligibility.
 A member of the Authority Board of Directors or Board of Review is ineligible to apply for employment during term of office and within one year thereafter.
-No immediate family member (as per Section 8.2 subsection

-(definitions) # h)) of a board member shall be eligible for hire while that board member is serving on such Board.
+No immediate family member (as per Section 8.2 subsection h) of a board member shall be eligible for hire while that board member is serving on such Board. - d.

-- d.
 Announcements.
-Announcements of vacancies shall be publicized by posting and by advertising at least once in a newspaper of general circulation and by such other methods as the Personnel Officer deems advisable. - e.
+Announcements of vacancies shall be publicized by posting and by such other methods as the Personnel Officer deems advisable. - e.
 Applications.
 Applications shall be made as prescribed on the examination announcement.
 Application forms shall require information covering training, experience, and other pertinent information, and may include certifications of one or more examining physicians or references.
 All applications must be signed by the person applying for the position.